How To Make a Mason Jar Lamp – Fillable Fun In an Hour Or Less!

 - Objects to go into the jar (completely up to you!
 See below)

 Fun Things You Can Put Into Your DIY Mason Jar Lamp!

 - Hot Wheels

-2. Drilling a hole in jar (optional) If you are like me and a stickler for neatness, you may consider drilling a small hole close to the bottom that the electric cord can thread through.
+2. Drill a hole in jar (optional) If you are like me and a stickler for neatness, you may consider drilling a small hole close to the bottom that the electric cord can thread through.
 It requires some patience and skill, so if you are apprehensive about this part I recommend you skip this step and just allow the cord to thread through the socket base.
-A lot of diy mason jar lamps I’ve seen follow this, and that’s OK.
-My ex at the time performed the drill task for me; I knew something like this would go over my head.

 3. Thread the electric cord as directed.
 I was a perfectionist at the time and I wanted to conceal the electric cord part in the jar via a drinking straw, covered in foil.
 You don’t have to do this part, especially if you just thread the cord through the socket base normally.

 4. The electric cord separates – each end has a golden look to it…wrap them around the corresponding parts around the inside of the socket base.
 It’s positive to negative or vice versa I think.
 The needle nose pliers will come in handy for this to secure them.